-Welcome's analytics are unique in the fact that they are content-centric.
-This means that they are able to give more granular, meaningful insights from your content in a way that typical site analytics cannot.
-It offers more visibility and better data for you to continue to make the best decisions for your content marketing strategy.
+Analytics in Optimizely Content Marketing Platform (CMP) are content-centric, which means that they can provide granular, meaningful insights from your content in a way that typical site analytics cannot, offering more visibility and better data so you can make the best decisions for your content marketing strategy.

-Adding the Snippet via a CMS
+Add the snippet via a CMS

-Some CMS’s have a separate section where you can easily add a tracking code like.
-If you are unsure of your site's specific configuration, reach out to your web production or development team.
-Welcome Support is available to you and these teams if you have any questions or require additional assistance.
+Some CMS’s have a separate section where you can add a tracking code.
+If you are unsure of your site's specific configuration, contact your web production or development team.
+Contact Support if you have any questions or require additional assistance.

-Adding the Snippet via WordPress
+Add the snippet via WordPress

 There are two easy ways to add the tracking code to WordPress:

-Option 2: Paste directly into the header.
+- Option 2: Paste directly into the header.
 Open up the editor for the header.php file.
 Paste the snippet right before the closing </head> tag.

-Adding the Snippet via Google Tag Manager (GTM)
+Add the snippet via Google Tag Manager

-Note: Follow these instructions only if you already have a working configuration of GTM on your website.
-This means you have copied and pasted your GTM’s code snippets into your website as instructed in the Install Tag Manager box.
-Instructions for this can be found directly on Google’s Support site.
+Follow these instructions only if you already have a working configuration of Google Tag Manager (GTM) on your website.
+This means you have copied and pasted your GTM’s code snippets into your website as instructed in the Install Tag Manager dialog box.
+See instructions on Google’s Support site.

-From your GTM container, create a new Tag:
+- From your GTM container, click New.

 - In the HTML field, paste your unique analytics snippet (including the opening and closing <script> tags).

 Will this impact the performance of my site?

-What is a Tracking Pixel?
+What is a tracking pixel?

-Why does Welcome use Tracking Pixels?
+Why does CMP use tracking pixels?

-<img src="https://pixel.welcomesoftware.com/px.gif?key=YXJ0aWNsZT04MDExODkxYzAxZGRhNjQ4MWZiYjBiZjY5NDBkN2M0Mg==" alt="" height="1" width="1" class="nc_pixel"/>
+<img src="https://pixel.welcomesoftware.com/px.gif?key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx==" alt="" height="1" width="1" class="nc_pixel"/>

 Tracking pixels vary by URL.
 You can see them from any tasks that are also opened from the "Tasks" section.

-How do I know if the Tracking Pixel is working?
+How do I know if the tracking pixel is working?